SukkoPera/OpenAmiga600RamExpansion/README.md

 Most of these chips can be found on eBay or on AliExpress very cheaply (i.e.: 1-2€ each).

 Normally it is not necessary to mount all the decoupling capacitors.
 I usually skip C2 and C4.
 All of them are 100nF in the 0805 package anyway.
 An additional 10uF electrolytic capacitor can be mounted at C9, if needed.
-Might be a good idea if using a Vampire or a power hungry machine.
+Might be a good idea if using a *Vampire* board or a power-hungry machine.

 RAM chips can either be soldered directly on the board or installed in sockets.
-While soldering the chips might not be trivial for the unexperienced, sockets for the SOJ-40 package are quite expensive and not really easier to solder, so it's your choice.
+While soldering the chips might not be trivial for the unexperienced, sockets for the SOJ-40 package are quite expensive and not really easier to solder either, so the choice is up to you.

 #### RTC
 The entire RTC circuit is optional.
 It has been designed for an Epson [RTC62421](http://pdf.datasheetcatalog.com/datasheets/90/339927_DS.pdf) or [RTC72421](http://pdf.datasheetcatalog.com/datasheet/epson/RTC-72423.pdf), which don't need an external crystal nor any calibration.
-Both can be bought very cheaply from China; they will most likely be second-hand "pulls", but usually they will work fine.
+Both can be bought very cheaply from China: they will most likely be second-hand "pulls", but usually they will work fine.

 The other components have some degree of flexibility:
 - C7: 100 nF 0805 capacitor